The Best AR-15 Barrel | 5.56 vs .223 Wylde

 Frequently Asked Questions

-What is the main difference between a 5.56 NATO barrel and a .223 Wylde barrel?
+What is the main difference between a 5.56 NATO barrel and a .223 Wylde barrel for an AR-15?

 Can a 5.56 NATO barrel shoot .223 Remington ammunition?

-Yes, 5.56 NATO barrels are designed to safely and reliably fire both 5.56 NATO and .223 Remington ammunition.
-The looser chamber tolerances of the 5.56 NATO chamber accommodate the slightly lower pressure and different dimensions of .223 Remington rounds without issue.
+Yes, a 5.56 NATO chamber is designed to safely and reliably fire both 5.56 NATO and .223 Remington ammunition.
+The looser tolerances of the 5.56 chamber accommodate the slightly different dimensions and pressure characteristics of .223 Remington rounds.

 Related News